SIBAKRUSHNA/iOS_Interview/*SwiftUI.md

   - The Combine framework provides a declarative Swift API for processing values over time.

 ### 18. What is @ViewBuilder in SwiftUI?
+  - @ViewBuilder is a SwiftUI result builder that combines multiple views into a single view hierarchy and enables declarative UI construction.
     - @ViewBuilder is a result builder provided by SwiftUI.
     - It allows multiple views to be declared inside a closure, function, or computed property.
     - SwiftUI automatically combines these views into a single view hierarchy.
     - It supports conditional statements such as if, else, and switch.
     - It is used internally by the body property of SwiftUI views.
 ```swift
   @ViewBuilder
    func contentView(isLoggedIn: Bool) -> some View {